RITlug/teleirc/docs/faq.rst

 Frequently asked questions
 ##########################

-This page collects frequently asked scenarios or problems with Teleirc.
+This page collects frequently asked scenarios or problems with TeleIRC.
 Did you find something confusing?
 Please let us know in our developer chat or open a new pull request with a suggestion!